PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Introduction

 \section{Introduction}

 Task graph scheduling is a fundamental problem in distributed computing.
+It plays a crucial role in optimizing performance across various domains, including IoT systems, scientific workflows, and load balancing in distributed networks.
 Essentially, the goal is to assign computational tasks to different compute nodes in such a way that minimizes/maximizes some performance metric (e.g., total execution time, energy consumption, throughput, etc.).
-In this paper, we will focus on the task scheduling problem concerning \textit{heterogeneous} task graphs and compute networks with the objective of \textit{minimizing makespan} (total execution time) under the \textit{related machines} model\footnote{In the related machines model, if the same task executes faster one some compute node $n_1$ than on node $n_2$, then $n_1$ must execute \textit{all} tasks faster than $n_2$ ($n_1$ is strictly faster than $n_2$).
+In this paper, we will focus on the offline (also called static or compile-time) task scheduling problem concerning \textit{heterogeneous} task graphs and compute networks with the objective of \textit{minimizing makespan} (total execution time) under the \textit{related machines} model\footnote{In the related machines model, if the same task executes faster on some compute node $n_1$ than on node $n_2$, then $n_1$ must execute \textit{all} tasks faster than $n_2$ ($n_1$ is strictly faster than $n_2$).
 Observe this model cannot describe multi-modal distributed systems, where certain classes of tasks (e.g., GPU-heavy tasks) might run better/worse on different types of machines (e.g., those with or without GPUs).
 The related machines model as it pertains to the task scheduling problem we study in this paper is described further in Section~\ref{sec:problem}.}.
 As this problem is NP-hard~\cite{theory:npcomplete} and also not polynomial-time approximable within a constant factor~\cite{inapproximable}, many heuristic algorithms have been proposed.
 Despite the overwhelming number of algorithms now available in the literature, open-source implementations of them are scarce.
-Even worse, the datasets on which they were evaluated on on are often not available and the implementations that \textit{do} exist are not compatible with each other (different programming languages, frameworks, problem instance formats, etc.).
-In order to address this technological shortcoming and enable this study, we built \FrameworkName, a Python framework for running, evaluating, and comparing task scheduling algorithms.
+Even worse, the datasets on which they were evaluated are often not available and the implementations that \textit{do} exist are not compatible with each other (different programming languages, frameworks, problem instance formats, etc.).
+In order to address this technological shortcoming and enable this study, we built \FrameworkName~\cite{framework_repo}, a Python framework for running, evaluating, and comparing task scheduling algorithms.